Tonaplo/World-of-Warcraft/Interface/AddOns/GTFO/ReadMe.txt

 * Added BFA spells for Temple of Sethraliss
 * Added BFA spells for The MOTHERLODE!!
 * Added BFA spells for Atal'Dazar

+4.45.3
+* Added Battle for Azeroth spells (world)
+* Added BFA spells for Shrine of the Storm